cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/build_software.md

 ![](images/two/image4.jpeg)

 The platform project is ready.
-You can create applications using this platform and test on zcu102 hardware.
+You can create applications using this platform and test on your ZCU hardware.

 **Note** The project build process builds the standalone BSP, FSBL, and PMUFW.
 FSBL and PMUFW have their own BSP.
 The build process takes some time.